 Section 913 would impose the same fiduciary responsibilities on broker-dealers that apply to investment advisors.
 The SEC has been tasked under Section 913 with developing such a rule.

 White said this mandate had a high priority on the agency’s agenda.
 It was important to have a single standard, she said, so that investors would receive the same quality of advice from both advisors and broker-dealers.
+In the meantime, the Department of Labor is developing a separate proposal that would extend fiduciary responsibility to advisors of retirement plans and plan participants.

 Taft called the DOL’s effort the “worst single proposal,” saying it would take the small saver out of the market.
 Criticism of the proposal has also swelled on Capitol Hill.
 In August, 10 Democratic senators urged the White House in a letter to delay the DOL proposal until after the SEC had acted.
 They worried that the two agencies were working at cross purposes, to the detriment mainly of Main Street investors.